 Rigour in Primary School balances the need for core skills and knowledge - with the development of higher-order skills and attributes such as critical thinking, flexibility, and agility.

 Rigour means moving from the simple to the complex, developing durable and enduring understandings in order to prepare students for the future.

 The Primary School promotes a rigorous and relevant education through:

-Authentic learning.
-Primary students learn more deeply about authentic issues in the world such as social structures, sustainability, identity, and historical and global perspectives.
-We build on what students already know and incorporate their interests and curiosities so that they have ownership and develop confidence to direct their own learning.
+Authentic learning: Primary students learn more deeply about authentic issues in the world such as social structures, sustainability, identity, and historical and global perspectives.
+We build on what students already know and incorporate their interests and curiosities so that they have ownership and develop the confidence to direct their own learning.

-Conceptual learning.
-Teaching that is based around concepts – big ideas that apply in many different contexts –provides the building blocks of understanding that can be taught at the right level and revisited through the curriculum.
-Skills and facts are learned more powerfully when they are connected to concepts.
+Conceptual learning: Teaching that is based around concepts – big ideas that apply in many different contexts – provides the building blocks of understanding that can be taught at the right level and revisited through the curriculum.
+Skills and facts are more powerfully learned when they are connected to concepts.

-Social learning.
-The ability to work with others is an essential aspect of being successful in the real world.
-Working in a group requires skills in communication and negotiation, and the ability to both advocate for one’s own ideas but also compromise.
+Social learning: The ability to work with others is an essential aspect of being successful in the real world.
+Working in a group requires skills in communication and negotiation and the ability to both advocate for one’s own ideas but also compromise.

 Resilience: Responding to the Challenges

 A rigorous and relevant education is also bound up with the development of the whole child.
-The Primary School builds the foundations for learning now and in the future by teaching and developing important qualities and mindsets that support and foster resilience – attributes such as self-reflection self-understanding, perseverance, flexibility, agility, creative thinking and independence.
+The Primary School builds the foundations for learning now and in the future by teaching and developing important qualities and mindsets that support and foster resilience – attributes such as self-reflection, self-understanding, perseverance, flexibility, agility, creative thinking, and independence.
 Students in the Primary School are encouraged to take responsibility for aspects of their own learning and to develop as independent, self-reflective learners.

 Please see here for answers to frequently asked questions about the IB Primary Years Programme.